The Spirit (character): Dynamite Entertainment

 In 2015, Dynamite Entertainment obtained the license to publish new Spirit comics, beginning with a story by writer-artist Matt Wagner, "Who Killed The Spirit?"
 In 2017, the Spirit and fellow venerable crimefighter the Green Hornet shared a five-issue series, Green Hornet '66 Meets the Spirit.

 In other media

 Comic strip

-From October 13, 1941 to March 11, 1944, there was also a black-and-white daily newspaper comic strip starring the Spirit.
+From October 13, 1941 to March 11, 1944, a black-and-white daily newspaper comic strip starring the character appeared.
 These were later reprinted in several collections, including the complete run in DC's The Spirit Archives Volume 25.

-In early 2017, the Spirit returned to newspaper strips as a guest-star in Dick Tracy by Mike Curtis (script) and Joe Staton (art), continuing the trend of Tracy stories reviving characters from defunct strips.
+In early 2017, the Spirit returned to newspaper strips as a guest-star in Dick Tracy by Mike Curtis (script) and Joe Staton (art), one of several recent Dick Tracy strips reviving characters from defunct strips.

 Television film

 The character was the subject of a 1987 ABC television film starring Sam J. Jones as the Spirit, Nana Visitor as Ellen Dolan, and Garry Walberg as Commissioner Dolan.
 The film served as a pilot for a planned TV series.